-There is a new craze called Forest Bathing (a Japanese practice of shinrin-yoku) which means spending time in nature and using all your senses.
+There is a new craze called Forest Bathing (a Japanese practice of shinrin-yoku), which means spending time in nature and using all your senses.
 There is scientific research on this concept of Forest Bathing.
-According to the research being in nature restores our mood, refreshes and rejuvenates us.
+According to the study being in nature restores our mood, refreshes, and rejuvenates us.
 It can lower blood pressure and decrease stress levels.
-When you are feeling overwhelmed, go outside, take a brief walk alone and see if this uplifts your spirit.
+When you feel overwhelmed, go outside, take a brief walk alone and see if this uplifts your spirit.

 This weekend my husband and I went to a cabin in the woods.
-It was lightly raining and the smell of the trees was so refreshing.
-After the rain stopped we went for a walk to the nearby creek.
-The sounds of the rushing the water and the birds in the trees was very relaxing.
+It was lightly raining, and the smell of the trees was so refreshing.
+After the rain stopped, we went for a walk to the nearby creek.
+The sounds of the rushing the water and the birds in the trees were very relaxing.

 How to Forest Bath:

 🦋 Go outdoors and find some trees or a large garden area with a variety of plants and trees.